 The extensive termite problems experienced by another one of our clients gained news coverage when investigative reporter Barry Simms at WBAL covered the termite fraud case of our client who had received paperwork from their real estate agent that said a termite inspection had been completed when in fact it had never been ordered.
 We have also negotiated many favorable settlements on behalf of Maryland property owners.

 Parties Potentially Responsible for Undisclosed Termite Damage in Maryland

 A negligent or fraudulent termite damage contractor or pest control company might have conspired with the seller or the seller’s real estate agent to deceive you, or the seller might have intentionally failed to disclose the presence of a hidden infestation.
 When we investigate your claim, our attorneys will review the evidence to determine the party or parties that should be held financially responsible.
 Termite damage can disrupt your life as well as your finances as walls, door and window frames, or floor joists may need to be torn out and replaced.
 While the turmoil will at first undermine the hopes and dreams that you had for your new home, the experienced legal representation Whitney, LLP can provide may be able to help you recover compensation for both the termite damage repair by experienced contractors, as well as emotional distress.

 Maryland Termite Lawyer For Claims And Lawsuits

 The negligent or fraudulent party or parties that caused you to buy a home with undisclosed termite damage should pay for repair and other costs.
 You do not have to accept that you got a bad deal when dishonesty or negligence influenced your decision to buy a home.
 We can review the paperwork associated with your property purchase and termite inspection and explain your legal options.
-You will not pay any out-of-pocket fees or expenses when we pursue compensation for your damages.
 Call Whitney, LLP at (410) 583-8000 to request a free consultation about your case, or contact us online today.